-Most other linkage options are a mix of central, international and decentralized, national registers of the type that already exist today.
-One of these is the establishment of a central, transnational coordination office through which certificates for all energy carriers can be transferred among the national registers.
-It would be up to the member states to manage the national registers and thus also to decide whether a national register should manage several types of certificates (e.g., mass balancing and GOs) or certificates for different energy carriers (e.g., gas and liquid fuels), or whether different registers should each manage one type of certificate/energy carrier.
-A similar but less centralised administration of certificates would be achieved by setting up transnational administrative offices for each certificate type or energy carrier in combination with the national registers.
+Most other linkage options are a mix of central, international and decentralized, national registries of the type that already exist today.
+One of these is the establishment of a central, transnational coordination office through which certificates for all energy carriers can be transferred among the national registries.
+It would be up to the member states to manage the national registries and thus also to decide whether a national registry should manage several types of certificates (e.g., mass balancing and GOs) or certificates for different energy carriers (e.g., gas and liquid fuels), or whether different registries should each manage one type of certificate/energy carrier.
+A similar but less centralised administration of certificate type or energy carrier in combination with the national registries.
 Another variant would allow each member state to participate in a central body that assumes certain functions, while other functions remain at the national level.
 Historically grown hybrid forms currently prevail in practice.

 The most decentralised form of coordination of the cross-border transfer of certificates would be achieved through peer-to-peer approaches.
-For example, there could be a dedicated link from one register to every other register.
-An even more granular solution would be the direct transfer of certificates between actors without any involvement of registers.
+For example, there could be a dedicated link from one registry to every other registry.
+An even more granular solution would be the direct transfer of certificates between actors without any involvement of registries.
 In principle, it should be noted that greater decentralisation can offer efficiency benefits in some cases but can also increase the complexity of a system.
 Decisions on design options and IT solutions to be used (e.g., blockchain) require a balanced cost-benefit analysis in advance.
-Recent efforts in the context of planning a Union Database for renewable gas and liquid fuels at the EU level indicate that more centralised approaches are favoured by the EU for harmonisation, fraud-proofing and settlement reasons.
-Operational design options for registers will be considered in other reports on individual energy carriers.
+Recent efforts in the context of planning a Union Database for renewable gas and liquid fuels at the EU level indicate that more centralised approaches are favoured by the EU for harmonisation, fraud-resistance and implementation reasons.
+Operational design options for registries will be considered in other reports on individual energy carriers.

-5. Challenges in dealing with RE verification system interfaces
+5. Challenges in dealing with RES verification system interfaces

-The verification of the RE attribute at the verification system interfaces poses a number of technical and administrative challenges.
+The verification of the renewable energy attribute at the verification system interfaces poses a number of technical and administrative challenges.
 Important criteria that must be met or observed include (cf. Verwimp et al. 2020; Van Stein Callenfels et al. 2020)

-- avoiding double marketing of the RE attribute (i.e., the double or multiple issuance and marketing of the RE attribute of a given amount of energy), - avoiding duplication in the registration, transmission, and cancellation of proof due to technical errors or misuse. - avoiding multiple use of a cancelled certificate (applies in particular to GOs),

-- avoiding multiple claiming of RE attributes (e.g., using the RE attribute of a given volume of energy for several purposes), - building user confidence, - and ensuring the climate protection effect of the system.
+- avoiding double marketing of the RE attribute (i.e., the double or multiple issuance and marketing of the RE attribute of a given amount of energy), - avoiding duplication in the registration, transmission, and cancellation of proof due to technical errors or misuse, - avoiding multiple use of a cancelled certificate (applies in particular to GOs), - avoiding multiple claiming of RE attributes (e.g., using the RE attribute of a given volume of energy for several purposes), - building user confidence, - and ensuring the climate protection effect of the system.